Bubba Thompson Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the sixth-ranked team ERA among all MLB pitching staffs (3.39).
+- The Yankees have the third-ranked team ERA across all league pitching staffs (3.35).

-- Brito (2-2) gets the starting nod for the Yankees in his sixth start of the season.
-He's put together a 6.11 ERA in 17 2/3 innings pitched, with 12 strikeouts.
+- Cortes makes the start for the Yankees, his sixth of the season.
+He is 3-1 with a 3.49 ERA and 28 strikeouts in 28 1/3 innings pitched.

-- In his last time out on Monday against the Minnesota Twins, the right-hander threw 2 2/3 innings, giving up three earned runs while surrendering three hits.
+- In his last time out on Tuesday, the lefty tossed five innings against the Minnesota Twins, allowing three earned runs while surrendering five hits.

-- In five games this season, the 25-year-old has amassed an ERA of 6.11, with 6.1 strikeouts per nine innings.
-Opponents are hitting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.